exonum/exonum-doc/src/architecture/transactions.md

       positive balance of `from` for a considered cryptocurrency implementation)
-    - balance of `from` is greater or equal to `amount`, else the tag in the data storage is `false` and it doesn't change any balances.
+    - balance of `from` is greater or equal to `amount`, else the tag in the data storage is `false` and it doesn’t change any balances.

 !!! note